-CID has been collaborating with independent producers in the creation of independent documentaries for more than 25 years.
+CID has been collaborating with independent producers in the creation of independent documentaries for 35 years.
 CID provides a variety of project management services for projects.
-These include: managing project funds (including paying project invoices, providing budget oversight, managing all contributions and grants, and offering technical support and tools for fundraising and distribution.
+These include: fiscal sponsorship/managing project funds (including paying project invoices, providing budget oversight, managing all contributions and grants, and offering technical support and tools for fundraising and distribution.
 CID also offers creative and technical support for the project throughout production and post.

-To apply to CID for collaboration an application is required; send the following materials in one package to the address below.
-We cannot accept materials sent electronically.
+To apply to CID for sponsorship/collaboration an application is required; send the following materials either electronically or by postal mail.

 1. Two page project description.